 Since roulette was first introduced in France in the late 18th century, it has spread to every casino and gambling establishment in the world.
 Historians believe that it was devised by French mathematician and inventor Blaise Pascal in an attempt to create a perpetual motion machine.
-In this primitive form, the game was quite different than what we know today.
+In this primitive form, the game was quite different from what we know today.
 Still, it managed to become the most easily recognized casino game in the world.

 Roulette Basics